Your support helps the Gantt present exceptional exhibitions, leading scholars and engaging programs that celebrate the African-American story.

 The Harvey B. Gantt Center for African-American Arts + Culture has added a new dimension to its mission with the launch of our Initiative for Equity + Innovation (IEI), in partnership with Bank of America and former Bank of America Chairman and CEO, Hugh McColl.

 Through the arts, the initiative addresses unconscious bias, discrimination and social injustice.
-IEI, as it has become known, is a bold and direct response to the findings in the Charlotte-Mecklenburg Opportunity Task Force's 2015-16 study on intergenerational poverty and the Charlotte Mecklenburg Schools (CMS) "Breaking the Link" study on poverty and educational outcomes.
+IEI is a bold and direct response to the findings in the Charlotte-Mecklenburg Opportunity Task Force's 2015-16 study on intergenerational poverty and the Charlotte Mecklenburg Schools (CMS) "Breaking the Link" study on poverty and educational outcomes.
 Both reports illuminate longstanding issues of economic mobility, educational inequity and racial divides and issue calls to action from organizations in the community.

 The Gantt Center's Initiative for Equity + Innovation (IEI) leverages the Gantt's art exhibitions, its programs and its relationships with the community and business leaders to help close the cultural divide and to develop sustainable ways to promote diversity, inclusion and equity across the community.